Last Updated on June 7, 2021 by Martin

 4. Keep Updating Your Calorie Requirements

 Let’s say your daily calorie needs are 2200 calories at the beginning of your diet.
-After three months and losing 20 pounds you reach a weight loss plateau.
-Still eating 2200 calories per day as in the beginning, that is the reason for not losing more weight.
+After three months and losing twenty pounds, you reach a weight loss plateau.
+Still eating 2200 calories per day initially, which is the reason for not losing more weight.

 In this case, you can either lower your calorie intake further or increase your activity levels to burn more calories.

 At this point, after a couple of months, cutting away 200-300 extra calories can be a hard task to do.
 Instead, you can consider using a supplement like PhenQ to lower your calorie intake further.
 It is done by increasing your metabolism and your body’s ability to burn fat.

 Do keep in mind it may take a couple of weeks before you see the effects of the change.

 1. Make your weight loss diet a whole lot easier and fun